Stéphane Aladame is one of the stars of the younger generation of French...

 Montagny is an undulating area, giving the vineyards a myriad of exposures.
 Grapes for this wine were grown mainly in Les Maroques vineyard.
 Soils here are chalky clay and the vines are aged under 40 years old.
 Fertilisers are not used.

 Burgundy was struck this year with damaging hailstorms and frost which meant that yields were down across the entire region.
 However, what remains is considered good quality in a classic style, with good balance between acid, alcohol, body and fruit concentration.
 The 2016 vintage is fresh, lively and well balanced.

-The fruit was hand-picked, pressed and the must was settled before fermentation took place in temperature controlled stainless steel tanks with natural yeasts.
-No artificial yeasts or enzymes were used and the wine underwent malolactic fermentation.
+The fruit was hand-picked, pressed and the must was settled before fermentation took place in temperature controlled stainless steel tanks with indigenous yeasts and underwent malolactic fermentation.
 The wine was then matured for ten months after which a light filtration took place before bottling.

 A bright, pale yellow wine with a lively bouquet of peach and pineapple tropical fruits blend with touches of more savoury, mineral notes.
 This wine is medium-bodied, with a vibrant, intense core of citrus and stone fruit alongside a firm mineral zip that continues through the long finish.

 Liberty Wines customers can order this wine directly from us.